sinantaifour/termplot/README.md

-# Termlot: Make plots in the terminal
+# Termplot: Make plots in the terminal

 I often find myself analyzing data in Ruby.
 Visually representing the data helps one find interesting angles and dig in.
 However, I was never satisfied